Fruitarianism

 Fruitarianism (/fruː'tɛəriənɪzəm/) is a diet that consists primarily of consuming fruits and possibly nuts and seeds, but without any animal products.
 Fruitarian diets are subject to criticism and health concerns.

 Fruitarianism may be adopted for different reasons, including ethical, religious, environmental, cultural, economic, and presumed health benefits.
 A fruitarian diet may increase the risk of nutritional deficiencies, such as reduced intake of vitamin B12, calcium, iron, zinc, omega-3 or protein.

 Varieties

 Some fruitarians will eat only what falls naturally from a plant; that is, plant foods that can be harvested without killing or harming the plant.
 These foods consist primarily of culinary fruits, nuts, and seeds.
 Some do not eat grains, believing it is unnatural to do so, and some fruitarians feel that it is improper for humans to eat seeds as they contain future plants, or nuts and seeds, or any food besides juicy fruit.
 Others believe they should eat only plants that spread seeds when the plant is eaten.
 Others eat seeds and some cooked foods.
 Some fruitarians use the botanical definitions of fruits and consume pulses, such as beans, peas, or other legumes.
 Other fruitarians' diets include raw fruits, dried fruits, nuts, honey and olive oil, nuts, beans or chocolate.

-A related diet is nutarianism, for individuals who only eat nuts.